-Following on from successful Working Assets projects during 2012 – 2015, the Foyer Federation and SMMT (Society of Motor Manufacturers and Traders) are once again working together to develop the skills of young people for potential employment in the automotive sector.
+Following on from successful Working Assets projects from 2012, the Foyer Federation and SMMT (Society of Motor Manufacturers and Traders) are once again working together to develop the skills of young people for potential employment in the automotive sector.

 The Foyer Federation’s Working Assets model focuses participants on spotting and developing skills, assets and talents for the world of work.